xbeat/Machine-Learning/README.md

 Word2Vec is a powerful technique in Natural Language Processing (NLP) that transforms words into dense vector representations.
 These vectors capture semantic relationships between words, allowing machines to understand language contexts better.
 Word2Vec models are trained on large corpora of text and learn to predict words given their context or vice versa.

+## Levels of Measurement in Python

+Introduction to Levels of Measurement

+Measurement levels are fundamental ways of categorizing different types of data based on their properties and the mathematical operations that can be performed on them.
+Understanding these levels helps in selecting appropriate statistical analyses and visualization methods.

 ## Filling Blank Values in a DataFrame

 Filling NaN Values in a DataFrame